-Students explore the physical, social and emotional changes associated with puberty using the Laugh and learn - puberty part 2 video as a stimulus and then create a mindmap of positive coping strategies.
+Students explores the physical, social & emotional changes associated with puberty using the Laugh and learn video as a stimulus and then create a mindmap of positive coping strategies.

 Students develop an understanding of the parts and functions of the reproductive systems.